Colonial Pipeline gas shortages widen: State-by-State breakdown

 Georgia

-In Georgia, about 4.4% of the state's gas stations are without fuel and 1.1% are without diesel.
+In Georgia, about 5.2% of the state's stations are without gasoline.

 Governor Brian Kemp signed an executive order on Tuesday suspending the state's gas tax in an effort to help offset higher gas prices as a result of the cyberattack.
 The order also increases the weight limits on trucks transporting fuel.